 By Sarah Potwin

-Sarah Potwin is executive library director at the Niagara Falls Public Library.
+Sarah Potwin is the executive library director of the Niagara Falls Public Library.